threathunternotebook/Wireless-ElasticStack-Ingest/README.md

 If you are using PCAP files captured with Kismet and GPS data, you need to to send a geolocation template to Elasticsearch.
 You can fine a template at ![wifi Geolocation Template](https://github.com/threathunternotebook/Wireless-ElasticStack-Ingest/blob/main/wifi-template.json)

+You can send the template to Elasticsearch using the example below
+<pre><code>curl -H 'Content-Type: application/json' -XPUT http://localhost:9200/_index_template/wifi-pcap -d @wifi-template.json</code></pre>

 Enjoy!